hmalle/TriviaGame/README.md

 # TriviaGame

-A simple Trivia Game to practice JavaScript!!!
+A simple Trivia Game to practice JavaScript and JQuery!!!